lemoncyb/VISPR-online/README.md

 ```

 ### Step2:
-To install VISPR-online you have to use the Python 3 variant of the Miniconda Python distribution (http://conda.pydata.org/miniconda.html).
-VISPR-online cannot be installed on the Python 2 variant of Miniconda.
+To install VISPR-online you please use the Python 3 variant of the Miniconda Python distribution (http://conda.pydata.org/miniconda.html).
 When installing Miniconda, make sure that you answer yes to this question:
 ```
 Do you wish the installer to prepend the Miniconda3 install location to PATH ...? [yes|no]
 ```